alpha-training/qtrader/src/qtrader/providers/massive/README.md

 )
 ```
 ### 3. Running the Real-Time Feed
 We do not run the Python script directly.
-We run the **q Feedhandler**, which automatically loads the Python stream in the background.
+We run the **q feed handler**, which automatically loads the Python stream in the background.

 1. Open the **Terminal** in VS Code.
 2. Navigate to the realtime directory: